Mohamed Gad-el-Hak

-Mohamed Gad-el-Hak (born 1945) is an engineering scientist.
+Mohamed Gad-el-Hak (born 1945) is an Egyptian-American engineering scientist.
 He is currently the Inez Caudill Eminent Professor of biomedical engineering and professor of mechanical and nuclear engineering at Virginia Commonwealth University.

 Biography

 Gad-el-Hak was born on 11 February 1945 in Tanta, Egypt.

 Gad-el-Hak was senior research scientist and program manager at Flow Research Company in Seattle, Washington, and then professor of aerospace and mechanical engineering at the University of Notre Dame, finally coming to Virginia Commonwealth University in 2002 as chair of mechanical engineering, subsequently expanded to mechanical and nuclear engineering.

 Scientific work

 Gad-el-Hak has developed diagnostic tools for turbulent flows, including the laser-induced fluorescence (LIF) technique for flow visualization, and discovered the efficient mechanism by which a turbulent region rapidly grows by destabilizing a surrounding laminar flow.
 His has also published on Reynolds number effects in turbulent boundary layers and on the fluid mechanics of microdevices.

 Gad-el-Hak is the author of the book Flow Control: Passive, Active, and Reactive Flow Management, and editor of the books Frontiers in Experimental Fluid Mechanics, Advances in Fluid Mechanics Measurements, Flow Control: Fundamentals and Practices, The MEMS Handbook (three volumes), and Large-Scale Disasters: Prediction, Control, and Mitigation.